elementor/elementor/core/common/assets/js/api/docs/api/ehooks/data.md

             getId() {
                 // Unique id for the hook.
-                return 'custom-component-example-hook';
+                return 'custom-component-example-data-hook';
             }

-            /*
-             * Recommended function, used for optimization, if the container type is known in advance,
+            // Recommended function, used for optimization, if the container type is known in advance,
-             * you can pass it here.
+            // you can pass it here.
-             */
+            //
             // bindContainerType() {
             // If `args.container.type` is always the same for the hook return it:
             // return 'container_type';